artissist/logger/README.md

 ## License

-MIT License - see `LICENSE` for details.
+GNU Affero General Public License v3.0 or later - see `LICENSE` for details.